muxy/gamelink-csharp/readme.md

 ## Getting Started

-Simply copy the GameLink folder into your project.
+Simply copy the files from this repo into your project.

 You will need your own JSON library and Websocket library to properly use GameLink.